OpenEvalProject/evals/manuscripts/elife-97964/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03yghzc09 Living Systems Institute, University of Exeter Exeter United Kingdom
+1. Living Systems Institute, University of Exeter Exeter United Kingdom ([ROR:03yghzc09](https://ror.org/03yghzc09))
-2. https://ror.org/02s376052 École Polytechnique Fédérale de Lausanne (EPFL) Lausanne Switzerland
+2. École Polytechnique Fédérale de Lausanne (EPFL) Lausanne Switzerland ([ROR:02s376052](https://ror.org/02s376052))
-3. https://ror.org/038t36y30 Heidelberg University, Centre for Organismal Studies (COS) Heidelberg Germany
+3. Heidelberg University, Centre for Organismal Studies (COS) Heidelberg Germany ([ROR:038t36y30](https://ror.org/038t36y30))
-4. https://ror.org/0524sp257 School of Biological Sciences, University of Bristol Bristol United Kingdom
+4. School of Biological Sciences, University of Bristol Bristol United Kingdom ([ROR:0524sp257](https://ror.org/0524sp257))
-5. https://ror.org/03yghzc09 BioSciences, University of Exeter Exeter United Kingdom
+5. BioSciences, University of Exeter Exeter United Kingdom ([ROR:03yghzc09](https://ror.org/03yghzc09))
-6. https://ror.org/038t36y30 Electron Microscopy Core Facility (EMCF), University of Heidelberg Heidelberg Germany
+6. Electron Microscopy Core Facility (EMCF), University of Heidelberg Heidelberg Germany ([ROR:038t36y30](https://ror.org/038t36y30))

 † Corresponding author

 ## Abstract

 Nervous systems coordinate effectors across the body during movements.
 We know little about the cellular-level structure of synaptic circuits for such body-wide control.
-Here, we describe the whole-body synaptic connectome of a segmented larva of the marine annelid Platynereis dumerilii .
+Here, we describe the whole-body synaptic connectome of a segmented larva of the marine annelid Platynereis dumerilii.
 We reconstructed and annotated over 9000 neuronal and non-neuronal cells in a whole-body serial electron microscopy dataset.
 Differentiated cells were classified into 202 neuronal and 92 non-neuronal cell types.
 We analyse modularity, multisensory integration, left-right, and intersegmental connectivity and motor circuits for ciliated cells, glands, pigment cells, and muscles.
 We identify several segment-specific cell types, demonstrating the heteromery of the annelid larval trunk.
 At the same time, segmentally repeated cell types across the head, the trunk segments and the pygidium suggest the serial homology of all segmental body regions.
 We also report descending and ascending pathways, peptidergic circuits, and a multimodal mechanosensory girdle.
 Our work provides the basis for understanding whole-body coordination in an entire segmented animal.

 ## Introduction